Are you using empathy in your marketing?

 It helps you intuitively interpret the context and understand the pressures facing your customer.

 The key to understanding another person is empathetic listening – trying to understand everything (including the nonverbal signals) the other person is communicating.

 What’s emotions are motivating them?
-You listen for feeling, for meaning, for behavior, and other signals.
+You listen for feeling, for meaning, for behavior, and for other signals.

 3. Stop pushing, start conversing

 Don’t err on the side of pushing your agenda rather than extending an invitation to talk and converse.
 To the customer, it feels like “somebody wants something from me” rather than “maybe they can help me get what I want.”
 Do this invite, listen, converse and recommend/help.